mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 re-tasked when needed.
 The typical crew of a
 Tenzing looks nothing like its ‘paper’ complement.

-A typical exploration crew consists of a few high- capability experts plus a much larger number of multiskilled personnel.
+A typical exploration crew consists of a few high-capability experts plus a much larger number of multiskilled personnel.
 Nominal complement is around 27, plus mission specialists and their support personnel.
 However, most mission support